 An intellectual property rights owner will run through or exhaust certain rights after the first use of that which is the subject of intellectual property rights just as a trademark owner cannot control further sales of a product.
+The exhaustion doctrine, also referred to as the first sale doctrine, is a U.S. common law patent doctrine that limits the extent to which patent holders can control an individual article of a patented product after a so-called authorized sale.
 The doctrine of exhaustion as explained by the European Commission: "performers, producers of films and phonograms and broadcasters have the exclusive right to allow the objects protected by their rights to be made available to the public, or to forbid their being made available.
 This "distribution right" is not exhausted except where the first sale in the community of that object is made by the rightholder or with his consent."
 If a right becomes "exhausted" in one area or jurisdiction, an intellectual property owner may not be able to enforce its rights in another area or jurisdiction.

 Mallinckrodt, Inc. v.
 Medipart, Inc., 976 F.2d 700 (Fed.
 Cir.
 1992), the federal court found that the doctrine of exhaustion was only a unilaterally disclaimable "implied license", despite more than a century of precedent to the contrary.